Aadiv1999/aadiv.github.io/blog/masters-application-timeline.md

 - **Opportunities for on-campus jobs and positions like RA/TA/GA**.
 - **Student to teacher ratio** (some unis have huge class sizes, e.g. 700+ for popular courses).
 - After going through all of the above, if you still cannot decide, you can look into factors like location of the university, culture, weather, etc. (secondary factors).

+In conclusion, the application process is a long and arduous one.
+It is important to keep your calm and not get bogged down by the process.
+It is also important to remember that the process is not the end of the world.
+Good luck with your applications!